alexcasalboni/unleash-edge-fork/docs/quickstart.md

 You might encounter some of these common issues:

 - If Unleash Edge logs show "connection refused" to `127.0.0.1:4242` within Docker, you're pointing at `localhost` inside the container.
-Use `host.docker.internal` or a shared Docker network instead.
+Use `host.docker.internal` or a shared Docker network.
+- If Unleash Edge logs show "Edge was not able to validate any of the tokens configured at startup", make sure you're using a valid backend token in your Edge command
-- If you get "401/invalid token", ensure you're using a valid token from your Unleash instance that matches the environment and project you expect.
+- If your SDK logs show "401/invalid token", ensure you're using a valid token from your Unleash instance that matches the environment and project you expect.

 ## Next steps